 This post is part of SAQ week, celebrating a special issue of the Southern Atlantic Quarterly on Law and the Critique of Capitalism.
 In the following excerpt, which is drawn from a longer conversation about neoliberalism, racial capitalism, and much else, Amy Kapczynski and Wendy Brown discuss the value of democracy, the role of the courts, and strategies for democratizing our political economy.
-Until Dec.
-10, the issue itself is being made available at a 25% discount, if you use the code DISC25.

 When talking about how to move beyond neoliberalism (or capitalism), we often in LPE conversations talk about alternatives based on values and practices of democracy.
 So, you see arguments for “democratizing the Federal Reserve,” or “democratizing the administrative state,” or for rendering choices about how surplus is invested and allocated subject to democratic control.

 Some of the people writing about democratizing the political economy very much emphasize majoritarianism as the irreducible core of democracy.
 (I’m thinking here in part of work by David Grewal and Jedediah Britton-Purdy, who are both deeply influenced by Richard Tuck.)
 In your recent book, In the Ruins of Neoliberalism, you do not define democracy through the lens of majoritarianism per se but, rather, say that “political equality is democracy’s foundation.”
 You then go on to draw on Sheldon Wolin’s work to argue that in a capitalist economy we cannot have democracy without a state that “deliberately works to reduce inequalities in power among citizens” and that also generates public goods and redistributes and protects against corruptions of wealth.
 Can you talk a little bit about Wolin or others who have influenced your understanding of democracy?